BLOCKvIO/web-sdk/README.md

     });
 ```

-The prefix attribute in the initialization of the BLOCKv SDK is optional, Left out, This will default to the appID attribute.
+The SDK supports multiple instances of `Blockv` to be initialised.

+*IMPORTANT NOTE:*

+The prefix attribute is critical if you are using multiple instances with the same appID.

+Leaving the prefix out will force the sdk to use the appID as the prefix for any stored data, Using multiple instance with the same appID and the prefix omitted will result in data override.

 ## UserManager